bryanhanson/FOSS4Spectroscopy/README.md

 If you wish to contribute to improving the content, appearance or performance of the table, please file a pull request.
 The file `FOSS4Spec.xlsx` contains the raw data -- if you have additions or corrections you can add/fix them there. `FOSS4Spectrscopy.Rmd` contains the code to process the input and check the links, if you'd like to improve or enhance the automation/display.

 Currently the site is updated automatically by TRAVIS-CI upon each push.
-However, it will be made into a CRON process at a later date.
+It also updates weekly via a CRON job.
 Items in the `/docs` folder are deployed to the Git pages site where the general public views the page.